Prospect B2B: Why is it difficult?

 In addition, in certain sectors, which are still not very digitalized, it is still impossible to find clients with an exclusively inbound approach.

 #6.
-Plan prospecting actions using a good prospecting plan
+Plan B2B prospecting actions thanks to a good prospecting plan

 We have now defined: